-Through listening to and taking care of our most ancient ancestor, this research connects the praxis of decolonial thinking, acting with ecological questions, and doing biobased research.
-In this way, the wisdom of cyanobacteria is linked to the artistic practice of the researcher.
+Through listening to and caring for our oldest ancestor, the Cyanobacteria, this research connects a decolonial praxis with ecological questions and doing biobased research.
+In this way, the wisdom of Cyanobacteria is linked to the artistic practice of the researcher, seeking breathing images in which transformation is the work, and the result is always in the making.

 Principle investigator